sophilabs-forks/edx-platform/docs/en_us/developers/source/process/contributor.rst

    "Fixup" commits should be squashed together.
 The best pull requests contain only a single, logical change -- which means only a single, logical commit.

 #.
-All code in the pull request must be compatible with edX’s AGPL license.
+All code in the pull request must be compatible with edX's AGPL license.
    This means that the author of the pull request must sign a `contributor's agreement with edX`_, and all libraries included or referenced in the pull request must have `compatible licenses`_.